code4lib/c4l18-keynote-statement/README.md

-# Code4Lib Community Statement in Support of Chris Bourg

 Last month, MIT Library Director Chris Bourg was chosen by community vote to deliver a keynote lecture at the [Code4Lib](http://2018.code4lib.org/)